Faith Assembly Church of Wilmot, Indiana

 Faith Assembly Church was a multi-church sect headquartered in Wilmot, Indiana, founded in 1973 by Rev. Hobart Freeman.
 The group had associated groups across Indiana, Ohio, Illinois, Tennessee, and Kentucky.
-The church originated in a barn on a farm near North Webster, Indiana They called their church "The Glory Barn".
+The church originated in a barn on a farm near North Webster, Indiana, called "The Glory Barn".
 During the 1980s they had 2,000 members.
-The church emphasized divine healing and taught that medicine was evil.
+The church taught strict adherence to faith healing, and taught that medicine was evil.
 By 1983, at least 91 of its members, mostly children, had died as a result of refusing medical treatment.
 Multiple investigations were launched and ultimately Freeman was indicted on charges relating to the death of a 15-year-old in the congregation in October, 1984.
-Freeman had proclaimed his belief that he would not die because of his faith in his teachings.
-Freeman died in December 1984 at age 64 after refusing medical treatment for a personal illness.
+Freeman said he believed he wouldn't die because of his faith in his teachings.
+Freeman died in December 1984 at age 64, after refusing medical treatment for a personal illness.

+Faith Assembly had the highest number of child fatalities due to medical neglect, out of all US churches.